-In my review of the The Great Sasuke et al vs bWo Japan (#98-read my review here), I wrote “forget The Shield, [that] was true six man tag team action.”
+In my review of the The Great Sasuke et al vs bWo Japan (placed at #98.
+Read my review here), I wrote “forget The Shield, [that] was true six man tag team action.”
 That was not a knock on The Shield, but they rarely used their numbers to commit devastating three man moves (apart from the triple team powerbomb, of course).
 However, The Shield were involved in some of the best matches WWE has had to offer in the past couple of years.
 They lit up Raw and Smackdown on a weekly basis.

 On paper, this match seems amazing.
 Three of the six wrestlers in this match must be among the best wrestlers of this era (Orton, Bryan, Rollins).
 Reigns was perfect in his role as The Shield’s powerhouse.
 Ambrose is a good wrestler.
 And teaming with Bryan reinvigorated an aging Kane as well.
 In reality, this match was amazing.
 It starts off like the usual tag team battle, with frequent tags and the heels (The Shield) focussing on one wrestler (Orton).
 That is, until he manages to tag in Kane, who explodes into action.
 You can see is he motivated and willing to put on a show (unlike the Kane of today).